Conflict of Interest Policy

 Failure to adhere to the terms of this policy may be regarded as a disciplinary offence and would be subject to the relevant HR policy.

-Multrees conducts its business with high ethical standards and with openness and transparency.
+Multrees conducts its business with high ethical standards, openness, and transparency.

 Multrees prohibits the offering, giving, solicitation and acceptance of bribes, whether cash or other inducements: